code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/action/OH.md

 How can our district get more girls and underrepresented students of color taking computer science?

-+ Research shows that underrepresented students—especially girls—are more likely to take computer science if it counts as academic credit (in this case, mathematics or science).
++ Research shows that underrepresented students—especially girls—are more likely to take computer science if it counts as academic credit (in this case, mathematics).
 + The Hour of Code is a great way to de-mystify computer science.
 In 2014 alone, of the 60 million students who tried the Hour of Code nearly 48% were female (among all participants) and 36% were African American, Hispanic American, or Native American (among the US participants).
 Show students [videos](http://hourofcode.com/us/resources#videos) on the importance of computer science education from special messengers, such as Chris Bosh, Bill Gates, Susan Wojcicki, President Obama, among others!